sjbylo/example-bash-operator/README.md

 kubectl create -f deploy/cr-myapp1.yaml
 ```

-Have a look at the "myapp1" Customer Resource.
+Have a look at the "myapp1" Custom Resource.
 Note that "replica" is set to the required number of pods.

 ```
 kubectl get myapp myapp1 -o yaml | grep replica